gitkraken/gitlens-docs/gitlens/GL-GK-AI.md

 ### AI Review `Pro`
 **Available in:** Pro, Advanced, and Business plans

-Review commits and working changes with AI-powered analysis that surfaces severity-tagged insights directly in the Commit Graph details panel.
-AI Review identifies potential issues, highlights notable patterns, and provides actionable feedback on your changes.
+Inspect commits or Working Changes before they move forward.
+GitKraken AI surfaces potential bugs, security issues, and other areas that deserve attention &mdash; tagged by severity &mdash; directly in the Commit Graph details panel, while you decide what needs to change.

 **How to access:**
-- In the Commit Graph: Select a commit or working changes, then open the Review mode in the details panel
+- In the Commit Graph: Select a commit or the Working Changes row, then open Review mode in the details panel
 - Customize review behavior with the `gitlens.ai.reviewChanges.customInstructions` setting

 You can configure separate AI models for different features (such as compose and review) to optimize for your preferred balance of speed and quality.